openLRSng/openLRSng/README.md

 SPECIAL FUNCTIONS
 ======= =========

 Both TX and RX can be used as spectrum analysers with the "openLRS spectrum analyser GUI).
+See http://www.rcgroups.com/forums/showthread.php?t=1617297

 TX: Put TX into binding mode and connect with GUI (may need to press update once).

-RX: Connect 'bind block' on ch6 (ground the ch6 pin).
-This will force the RX to act as spectrym scanner.
+RX: put jumpper on CH3-CH4.
+This will force the RX to act as spectrum scanner.